Where everyday is the weekend…

 Cottage Water Systems

 For the most part I have addressed all the ‘major’ parts of building my cottage.
 The building plans and materials have been purchased.
 The septic system, foundation, and grading have been planned.
-I intend on heating the cottage with a wood stove and I will bring bottled water for […]
+I intend on heating the cottage with a wood stove and I will bring bottled water for drinking and cooking, […]

 Boating Safety